ochi84/OchiLinux84/README.md

 -  Further install some required nerdfonts and a lot of tilix schemes from https://github.com/storm119/Tilix-Themes.git

 ### Installation Options
-The script offers different levels of installation:
+The script ("startup") offers different levels of installation:

 -  **Minimal Install:** Basic utilities like mc, vim, micro, ranger.
 -  **Minimal Plus Install:** Adds more advanced VIM plugins and tools.